gbeckers/Darr/README.rst

 |Travis Status| |Appveyor Status| |PyPi version| |Conda Forge| |Coverage Status|
 |Docs Status| |Repo Status| |PyUp Badge|

-Darr is a Python science library to work with potentially large NumPy arrays and metadata that persist on disk, in a format that is simple, self-documented and tool-independent.
-The goal is to keep your data easily accessible on the short and long term, from a wide range of computing environments.
+Darr is a Python science library to work with disk-based NumPy arrays that persist in a format that is simple, self-documented and tool-independent.
+Arrays may be larger than memory and contain metadata.
+The goal is to keep your data easily accessible on the short and long term and from a wide range of computing environments.
 Keeping data universally readable and documented is in line with good scientific practice.
 It not only makes it easy to share data with others, but also to look at you own data with different tools.
 More rationale for this approach is provided
 `here <https://darr.readthedocs.io/en/latest/rationale .html>`__.

-Flat binary files and (JSON) text files are accompanied by a README text file that explains how the specific data and metadata are stored and how they can be read.
+Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored and how they can be read.
 This includes code for reading the array in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica.
 It is trivially easy to share your data with others or with